 Popcorn on baking sheet.

 Step 6.
 Bake the popcorn.
-The last step is to put the popcorn in two large shallow baking sheets or dishes.
+The last step is to put the popcorn in two large shallow baking sheets or dishes lined with parchment paper.
 Bake for about 40 minutes.
 Make sure to stir the popcorn half way through the baking time.

 Bowl of caramel popcorn.